TaceoLabs/noir-poseidon/README.md

 - [poseidon](poseidon): An implementation of the zk-friendly hash function [Poseidon](https://eprint.iacr.org/2019/458.pdf)
 - [poseidon2](poseidon2): An implementation of Poseidon's successor, [Poseidon2](https://eprint.iacr.org/2023/323.pdf)
 - [hash_utils](hash_utils): A library crate that implements helper functions for cryptographic primitives
+- [eddsa_poseidon2](eddsa_poseidon2): An implementation of EdDSA signature verification over the BabyJubJub curve, using Poseidon2 as the signature hash

 Poseidon and Poseidon2, in contrast to traditional hash constructions like SHA-256, utilize low-degree round functions with the $x^d$ S-box to minimize the necessary constraints inside a zk-circuit.
 In the case of Noir's native curve BN254, the exponent in the round function is $d=5$.
 The implementations utilize modern optimizations (in contrast to the existing Poseidon implementation in Noir's standard library) with all advances in cryptanalysis in mind.